marienahapetian/forms-contact/readme.txt

 35. [WordPress Form](https://wordpress.org/plugins/forms-contact/) - Form General Options

 == Changelog ==

+= 1.3.7 =

+**In the series of updates we continue to go through our plugins one by one and fix all technical issues with our code in order to meet the WordPress Coding Standards.
+These are the major updates that had been implemented to Forms plugin in this new version.
+We strongly reccomend to update the plugin.**

+* 1) Changed function names, defines and classnames to have unique prefixes
+* 2) Fixed the issue where the plugin was calling files remotely
+* 3) Made further code optimization in order to meet required WordPress coding standards
+* 4) Code optimization loads the admin panel more quickly now as well
+* 5) Added nonces for all _POST, _GET requests
+* 6) Removed PHP Sessions forcing PHP lines to run on all pages
+* 7) Sanitize the user data and validated post/get calls of the plugin
+* 8) Added a nonce to post calls to prevent unauthorized access

+**Also:**

+**Now users can edit or add form title both from working area and form title placehlders.**

+= 1.3.6 =

+* 1) Fixed the reported security exploit issue.
+* 2) Tested and made the plugin compatible with WordPress version: 4.6
+* 3) Added link to Forms GitHub Project.

 = 1.3.5 =
 **More advanced subject line for forms was added to the plugin:**